Cultural Revolution: 1967: Seizure of power

 In Chongqing, factional violence was particularly pronounced.
 Violence there was exacerbated because the city had a concentration of munitions factories.
-Violence in Chongqing occurred primarily between two different rebel factions during the period 16 May 1967 to 15 October 1968.
-Among the major instances of combat there was the 25 July Incident in 1967, during which members of one rebel faction attacked four hundred members of other factions using knives, pistols, rifles, submachine guns, and machine guns, killing ten.
+Violence in Chongqing occurred primarily between two different rebel factions during the period May 1967 to October 1968.
+Among the major instances of combat was the 25 July Incident in 1967, during which members of one rebel faction attacked four hundred members of other factions using knives, pistols, rifles, submachine guns, and machine guns, killing ten.

-Unconventional weapons, including weapon of mass destruction, were seized during conflicts, but not directly used.
+Unconventional weapons, including weapon of mass destruction, were seized, but not directly used.
 Citizens wrote letters to the Zhongnanhai residence of government leaders, warning of attacks on facilities that stored pathogenic bacteria, poisonous plant samples, radioactive substances, poison gas, toxicants, and other dangerous substances.
-In Changchun, rebels working in geological institutes developed and tested a dirty bomb, a crude radiological weapon, testing two "radioactive self-defense bombs" and two "radioactive self-defense mines" on 6 and 11 August.
+In Changchun, rebels working in geological institutes developed and tested a dirty bomb, a crude radiological weapon, testing two "radioactive self-defense bombs" and two "radioactive self-defense mines".

 Violence in 1967 disrupted economic activity and touring Red Guards overburdened China's transportation system.
-By year end, national industrial output had decreased by 13.8% from the previous year.
+By year end, national industrial output had decreased by 14% from the previous year.
 Military control was imposed over the Daqing Oil Field in March 1967 and over the Anshan Iron and Steel Plant in August.

-Nationwide, a total of 18.77 million firearms, 14,828 artillery pieces, 2,719,545 grenades ended up in civilian hands.
-They were used in the course of violent struggles, which mostly took place from 1967 to 1968.
+Nationwide, a total of 18.8 million firearms, 14,828 artillery pieces, 2,719,545 grenades ended up in civilian hands.
+They were used in violent struggles, which mostly took place from 1967 to 1968.
 In Chongqing, Xiamen, and Changchun, tanks, armored vehicles and even warships were deployed in combat.

-In late 1967, the PLA became the most powerful political force in the country.
-In 1967 and 1968, rebel groups supported by the PLA established Revolutionary Committees that replaced government and existing Party organizations at the local and provincial levels.

 During the Cultural Revolution, Mao emphasized the need to improve medical care in rural China.
 The Rural Cooperative Medical System (RCMS) developed in the late 1960s.
-In this system, each large production brigade established a medical cooperative station staffed by barefoot doctors.
-The medical cooperative stations provided primary health care.
+Each large production brigade established a medical cooperative station staffed by barefoot doctors.
+The cooperative stations provided primary health care.
 Barefoot doctors brought healthcare to rural areas where urban-trained doctors would not settle.
 They promoted basic hygiene, preventive healthcare, and family planning and treated common illnesses.
 Immunizations were provided free of charge.
 Public healthcare was highly effective in curbing infectious diseases in rural China.
 For treatment of major diseases, rural people traveled to state-owned hospitals.